Downtown Orlando History & Culture

 Orlando was an agricultural town (oranges, pineapples, and celery, mostly), with some light industrial made possible by the railroad.
 That all changed, of course, when Walt Disney discovered a swamp he could turn into a global empire.
 With Disney World (and a million other amusements, some even older) came tourists, and the economy has been booming almost ever since.
-Perhaps because of the theme parks, Orlando has attracted and retained a very creative population, so arts of all varieties — high- and lowbrow, serious and surreal — are the lifeblood of the community.
+Perhaps because of the theme parks, Orlando has attracted and retained a very creative energy, so arts of all varieties — high- and lowbrow, serious and surreal — are the lifeblood of the community.
 Buildings are decorated with murals, and playhouses, live music clubs, and art galleries are filled nightly.
-Orlando’s population skews young, in contrast to that Florida stereotype, so downtown doesn’t empty out like other cities’ “financial districts,” but is alive with bars and nightclubs until the wee hours.
+The downtown doesn’t empty out early like other cities’ “financial districts,” staying alive with its bars and nightclubs until the wee hours.